polarbeargo/Security-Engineer-Nanodegree-Program-Responding-to-a-Nation-State-Cyber-Attack/README.md

 ![image19]
 ![image20]
 ![image21]
-Also, we can use the following command to see the process and port that is listen by voldemort.
+Also, we can use the following command to see the malicious process and port that is listen by voldemort.
 ````
 sudo netstat -tulpn
 ````